virajvaidya/SRC_ANU_Sampling_1/README.md

 # SRC_ANU_Sampling_1
-A repository for homework assignments as part of the Sampling -1 Course.
+A repository for assignments completed in Python as part of the Sampling -1 Course.